onflow/Flow-Working-Groups/core_protocol_working_group/README.md

 ## Meetings

 The working group meets monthly on the third Thursday.
-Please check the [calendar](https://github.com/onflow/Flow-Working-Groups/tree/main?tab=readme-ov-file#calendar) for the next meeting.
+Please check the 📆 [Flow Events & Working Groups](https://bit.ly/flow-events-calendar) calendar for the next meeting.

 ## Minutes